-8 The Water Agencies Amendment By-laws 2008 bl.
+7 The Water Agencies Amendment By-laws 2008 bl.
 3 reads as follows:

-“

 3. Application

 Nothing in these by-laws affects the application after 1 July 2008 of a by-law in force before that day insofar as that by-law relates to a fee or charge for a period commencing before that day or to a fee or charge for any matter or thing done before that day.